max-leuthaeuser/CPSTextInterpreter/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^
 The following is assumed to be installed on the build machine:

-- A Java runtime environment (JRE) or SDK 1.6 or above.
+- A Java runtime environment (JRE) or SDK 1.7 or above.
 - Maven
 - Scalatest plugin from here: http://github.com/teigen/maven-scalatest-plugin if you want to run the tests.

 The following is assumed to be installed on the machine you want to run
 CPSTextInterpreter:

-- A Java runtime environment (JRE) or SDK 1.6 or above. (needs to be in the PATH)
+- A Java runtime environment (JRE) or SDK 1.7 or above. (needs to be in the PATH)
-- Scala 2.9.2 (needs to be in the PATH)

 Part IV.
 Contributing to CPSTextInterpreter